Nerwyn/android-tv-card/README.md

 ## Example 13

-Style navigation buttons (NOT `dpad`) to be like the Google TV app remote. **NOTE**: You have to add the provided row styles to the three rows of your navigation buttons, otherwise they will skew to the side on smaller displays.
+Style `dpad` to be like the Google TV app remote. **NOTE**: You have to add the provided overall styles including matching the row number.
 You can find the CSS IDs of your navigation button rows by hovering over the remote in the editor as described [in this section](#css-styles).

 <img src="https://raw.githubusercontent.com/Nerwyn/android-tv-card/main/assets/google_tv_dpad.png" alt="google tv app styled dpad" width="500"/>